Lake Lawn History

 Historic Wisconsin Resort Located in the Lake Geneva Area

 Lake Lawn Resort’s history of hospitality stretches all the way back to 1878.
-It’s a fascinating tale to tell—and it’s just one chapter in our rich and varied story.
-The resort and its surrounds boast archaeological, historical and cultural importance.
-We celebrate and continue to build on this rich history.
+The resort and its surrounds boast archaeological, historical, and cultural importance that we continue to celebrate today!

 ARCHAEOLOGICAL WONDERS ON DELAVAN LAKE

-The grounds of Lake Lawn Resort feature over 40 archeologically significant effigy mounds built between 700 and 1100 A.D. by peoples believed to be ancestors of the Ho-Chunk Nation.
-Archaeologists believe these animal- and people-shaped mounds, which used to be much more numerous, provide clues to understanding the belief systems of the people who lived here.
-The Delavan area also contains less elaborate but more ancient mounds dating back to 500 B.C., as well as spearheads, pottery pieces, and other artifacts from Native American nations.
+Once home to the Ho-chunk and Potowatomi people, the grounds of Lake Lawn Resort feature over 40 archeologically significant effigy mounds built between 700 and 1100 A.D. devoted to ancestors of the Ho-Chunk Nation.
+Archaeologists believe these animal and human-shaped mounds provide clues to understanding the belief systems of the people who lived here.
+The Delavan area also contains less elaborate but more ancient mounds dating back to 500 B.C., as well as countless spearheads, pottery pieces, and other artifacts from Native American nations found in the area.

 The settlement of Delavan was founded by Col. Samuel F. Phoenix in 1836, who staked his claim near what is now the fourth green on the golf course in 1836.
 Phoenix, along with his brother Edward, sought to establish an anti-slavery temperance colony, and they named the settlement Delavan in honor of a well-known temperance leader of the time.